 Step 1: Find Your Planting Spot

-We have some stumps being removed, so I want to fill them in and this keeps me from having to seed and puts a decorative touch on our yard.
+We have some stumps being removed, so I want to fill them in and this keeps me from having to seed the area with grass and it puts a decorative touch on our yard.

 Step 2: Pick the Perfect Plant